Burthorpe/burthorpe/README.md

 ## Notes

-If you do not wish to use vagrant or other development tools contained in this repo, please clone [Burthorpe/burthorpe](https://github.com/Burthorpe/burthorpe).
+If you do not wish to use vagrant or other development tools contained in this repo, then you may setup your own development environment.
+The site root is located at `burthorpe/public`.

+If you are using your own development environment, don't forget to run `composer install --dev` from within the `burthorpe` directory.

 ## Copyright & License